 This blog is mainly about physics, energy engineering, software related to these two, and about my life as a small a business owner and master of many websites.
 Plus a bit of experimental internet poetry.

 elkement is an amalgam of my first name Elke and The Subversive Element.
 I run a small engineering consultancy together with my husband.
 Following Star Trek terminology he is Chief Engineer and I am Science Officer.
 We tinker with heat pump systems and control units.
 I am the theory department – developing software for simulations and analysis of measurement data, and

-My background: MSc/PhD in applied physics + some years experience in R&D / long-term career in IT security, and still playing a bit with Publc Key Infrastructures today) / MSc in renewable energy + plus an engineering stealth ‘pilot heat pump’ project – bootstrapping myself back into engineering and physics.
+My background: MSc/PhD in applied physics + some years experience in R&D / long-term career in IT security, and still playing a bit with Public Key Infrastructures today / MSc in renewable energy + plus an engineering stealth ‘pilot heat pump’ project – bootstrapping myself back into engineering and physics.

 Official contact data and e-mail.
 For any questions related to my postings I prefer comments on my blog so that my answers will also benefit other readers.
 Commentators need to have one manually approved comment.